 The General Assembly, based upon the Governor's request, annually appropriates funds to meet the obligation to pay current retiree health care benefits on a "pay-as-you-go" basis.
-Retiree health plan expenditures are currently funded by the Commonwealth's General Fund (approximately 48 percent), Federal, Other and Special Funds.
-Costs for such benefits totaled \$499 million in fiscal year 2006 and \$521 million in fiscal year 2007.
-Fiscal year 2008 employer contributions for retiree health care are estimated to be approximately \$600 million.
+Retiree health care expenditures are currently funded by the Commonwealth's General Fund (approximately 48 percent), Federal, Other and Special Funds.
+Costs for such benefits totaled \$499 million in fiscal year 2006, \$521 million in fiscal year 2007 and \$565 million for fiscal year 2008.
+Fiscal year 2009 employer contributions for retiree health care are estimated at \$600 million.